maxamillion32/stamplay-aboutme/README.md

 * Name: `header_color`, Type: `string`, The header RGB color for the layout
 * Name: `interests`, Type: `array_string`, A list of user's interests
 * Name: `hobbies`, Type: `array_string`, A list of user's hobbies
-* Name: `educations`, Type: `array_string`, A list of user's educatin activities
+* Name: `education`, Type: `array_string`, A list of user's educatin activities
 * Name: `user`, Type: `user relation`, The reference to the owner of this page
 * Name: `birthplace`, Type: `string`, The birthplace
 * Name: `email`, Type: `string`, The email on which our user can be reached out
+* Name: `profileId`, Type: `string`, The id of the profile

-After setting up this Stamplay will instantly expose Restful APIs for our newly created AboutPage resource on the following endpoint `https://APPID.stamplay.com/api/cobject/v0/aboutpage`
+After setting up this Stamplay will instantly expose Restful APIs for our newly created AboutPage resource on the following endpoint `https://APPID.stamplayapp.com/api/cobject/v0/aboutpage`

 ### Form